-This post is all about planning – why planning isn’t a dirty word, and how it can really help to create less stress and more productivity in your daily routines.
-It can help you to embrace planning and create plans that work for you so you can live a life that’s a little more stress free.
+Why do you need to plan, anyway?
+Planning isn’t a dirty word, in fact, it can really help to create less stress and more productivity in your daily routines.
+So, embrace planning and create plans that work for you so you can live a life that’s a little more stress free.

 I am a planner.

-Lists and spreadsheet have always featured heavily in my life.
+Lists and spreadsheets have always featured heavily in my life.

-Having suffered from panic attacks and crippling anxiety in the past I am very aware and conscious of not bringing stress into my life as much as is possible (of course life happens, but being more aware helps!).
+Having suffered from panic attacks and crippling anxiety in the past I’m very conscious of not bringing stress into my life as much as is possible (of course life happens, but being more aware helps!).

 Luckily I have worked out that with a little planning, stress levels naturally go down, and without a little planning in my life, my stress levels rise.